LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-15-InstallJekyllOnWSL.md

 - To do this you will have to install Node.js and Ruby in WSL.
 - Should you bother?
 Only if you are new to blogging and do not already use a content management system that is doing you well.

 Jekyll was the first static site generator I ever used as Github uses it for their site.
 After writing several blogs I can see why they use it.
 10 times better than manually creating every single HTML paragraph tag which was what I used to do.

 **Distro used:** I used Ubuntu 20.04 (Focal) as Ubuntu 22.04 (Jammy) isn't compatible with the Brightbox Personal Package Archive or ppa:brightbox/ruby-ng which will need to insttall the Ruby language which Jekyll runs on.

+## Perquisites

+You should already have installed WSL 2.
+If not you need to go to the [Windows docs](https://learn.microsoft.com/en-us/windows/wsl/install) to learn how.

 **Used the following libaries, please do NOT install just yet:**